 Yes, Android has ‘Screen Continuity’, and so developers won’t have to go through an awful lot of trouble to optimize their apps for foldable displays.
 Simply put, its the feature by which an app could smoothly and seamlessly transform to and fro the different screen sizes.

 App developers have had a headstart and many major apps must already be compatible.
-Google has already encouraging developers to add Screen Continuity, Multi-resume, and Multi-display support to their apps to make the transition to foldable phones smooth.
+Google is already encouraging developers to add Screen Continuity, Multi-resume, and Multi-display support to their apps to make the transition to foldable phones smooth.
 In Android Q beta, we could find new changes for the same.

 1. Samsung Galaxy Fold